AXA Global Distribution Fund

 Responsible supply chain policy or theme

-Find funds that have policies or a theme that relates to the responsible management of supply chains.
+Has policies or a theme that relates to the responsible management of supply chains.
 These may relate to employment issues, notably people employed by their suppliers, as well as the sourcing of materials and products.
-See fund literature for further information.
 Gilts & Sovereigns

 Gilts / government bonds - exclude some

-Find funds that avoid investing in 'some' gilts or government bonds.
+Avoids investing in 'some' gilts or government bonds.
 Strategies vary, but this may relate to avoiding specific countries or particular reasons for bond issuance.
 'Green gilts' for example would be likely to be acceptable.
-See fund literature for further information.
 Governance & Management

 Governance policy